-We ran back-and-forth across our new creation several times, jumping up and down on the door as we did, testing its durability.
+We ran back-and-forth across our new bridge several times, once jumping up and down on the door as hard as we could, testing its durability.
 It passed every test.
 No pioneer ancestor could have felt more accomplished.
 Karen lifted an empty paper cup in a salute.
 Marshall seemed less excited, turning my way and saying, “Tomorrow, we’ll start on another trail.”

 Before we left the scene of our success, I walked to the middle of the bridge and gave it one last satisfying jump, enjoying the thin rising cloud of dust and the drum-like thud my landing made.

 My siblings and I all but lived in our woods that summer, constantly swatting at the clouds of mosquitoes that surely gave thanks to their insect gods for sending us their way.
 We pulled ticks off by the dozens but were too happy in our woodland play to let these bothersome creatures chase us indoors.
 We only came back to the house for lunch, then quickly returned to the partial gloom of our woods, carrying our half-eaten peanut butter and jelly sandwiches with us.
 We worked and played and explored until twilight, until we heard Mom’s voice from a distance, breaking into our imaginary world, calling us to supper.
 We would reluctantly submit, carrying our tools across our tired shoulders like weary soldiers, trudging home in the gathering dusk.

 Behind us, in the darkening woods, the manic call of a whip-poor-will announced the coming of the night as it heralded our leaving.